AutodeskGames/stingray-docs/source/stingray_help/getting_started/tutorial_next_steps.md

 	This is actually great material for all users to know, as we envision the entity system being used for more and more different things as time goes on, eventually replacing units.

 -	Got an iOS or Android device that you want to try out with Stingray?
-Have a look under the ~{ Supported platforms }~ for more information about requirements and pre-requisites for your platform.
-Once you've installed everything you need and made sure your device is compatible with Stingray, you can see ~{ Connecting to a remote device }~ for details on mirroring your editor viewport on the device and testing out builds.
-You can also try making a standalone build and running it on your device -- see ~{ Deploying and Building }~.
+Check the ~{ Get started on Android }~ and ~{ Get started on iOS }~ pages to see what you'll need to install and set up.
+Afterward, you'll be ready to connect the editor to your device so that you can mirror the editor's viewport, run your project on the device, and deploy a full build.

 -	Every project has a *settings.ini* file that offers a ton of options about how the editor and all of its subsystems work.
 You can poke around in here to see what you can do.
 For more info on all the settings, see [this reference page](../reference/engine_settings.html).